I provide culturally responsive couples, family, and individual sex therapy in private practice to clients residing in California and Colorado.

 Stanford University

 Dr. Ludin (she/her/hers) is a licensed clinical psychologist in California (PSY32172) and Colorado (PSY.0006125).
-She is an Assistant Professor in the department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine, where she works with the PTSD Clinic, Female Sexual Pain Clinic, and the THRIVE Clinic.
-She also sees clients in individual, couples, and family therapy in private practice.
+She is an Assistant Professor in the department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine, where she works with the Couples & Family Therapy Clinic.
+She also sees clients in couples and families in private practice.

 Dr. Ludin has developed clinical expertise in working with clients to address a broad array of issues; these include relational distress, trauma, sexual health, identity concerns, parenting, and life transitions.
 Dr. Ludin employs evidence-based approaches focused on clients’ strengths, goals, and values.
 In couples therapy, treatment draws from EFT, Gottman, and structural approaches.
 Individual and family treatment with Dr. Ludin integrates CBT and mindfulness-based strategies with attachment and family systems perspectives to best meet clients’ unique needs.